AngieTy/MyWebsite/README.md

 Technologies I use:
   > HTML
   > CSS / SCSS
+  > RWD
   > JavaScript
-Layout is responsive, the forms doesn't work, 'cause I don't know backend, so please forgive me this great insult ;)
+Layout is responsive, there's no backend in this project.